 One of the key elements in a traditional Zentangle pattern is that it’s simple, and it’s versatile.
 A typical tangle used in the Zentangle method is one made of ‘elemental shapes’; simple lines, curves, dots, or orbs.
 Often it’s ageless; you can find it in nature, in ancient texts or in old objects.
 And sometimes a pattern is so simple it can be overlooked.

 Knightsbridge is one of these patterns.
 On the surface, it’s a simple black and white chessboard.
-It’s also a flooring pattern (like in the Knightsbridge Underground station), and it can be found in any number of other places.
+It’s also a flooring pattern (like in the London Tube Knightsbridge station), and it can be found in any number of other places.
 How much more straightforward can you get?
 There is a process to drawing Knightsbridge, and surprisingly, you do have to slow down and focus in order to get your black squares in the right place!
 Click here for the link to the stepout from the folks at Zentangle.com (scroll past Alfie and the 3Z tiles).

 Knightsbridge was one of the first tangle patterns I learned (here it is in the second tile I drew) and it was one of the patterns that convinced me that learning Zentangle maybe wasn’t going to be that hard.
 For a long time, I thought of Knightsbridge as only a black and white checkerboard; it was hard to think of using this pattern in any other way.